csyangbinbin/mht-2/README.md

          cmake ../; make -j4
          cd src

-   Then run which ever particular binary file was created.
+   Then run which ever binary files were created. **build/test** will contain the output of the unit tests, which is unimaginably exciting.

 ## API ##
 The code is documented using the **JavaDoc** style and the API can be extracted using **doxygen**.